sunfishcode/rustix-futex-sync/README.md

 these `AtomicU32`s are not documented, except that all these types' `const fn new()` and `INIT` are guaranteed to initialize them to all zeros.

+These types use the `FUTEX_PRIVATE_FLAG` flag so they don't work for synchronizing in memory shared between multiple processes.
+Enabling the "shm" feature enables the `shm` module, which contains shared-memory versions of all the main types.

 [`Mutex`]: https://docs.rs/rustix-futex-sync/latest/rustix_futex_sync/type.Mutex.html
 [`RwLock`]: https://docs.rs/rustix-futex-sync/latest/rustix_futex_sync/type.RwLock.html
 [`Condvar`]: https://docs.rs/rustix-futex-sync/latest/rustix_futex_sync/struct.Condvar.html